AJ Styles and Christopher Daniels: Unofficial reunions

-Daniels returned to TNA again on the March 31, 2011, edition of Impact! as a face, wanting to avenge A.J.
+Daniels returned to TNA on the March 31, 2011, edition of Impact! as a face, wanting to avenge A.J.
 Styles, after he was injured by Bully Ray.
-On the April 21 edition of Impact!, Daniels was officially named a member of Styles' stable, Fortune, who he'd worked alongside at Lockdown, and they would wrestle their first match back together on the May 5 edition of Impact!, where they defeated Bully Ray and Gunner.
+On the April 21 edition of Impact!, Daniels was officially named a member of Styles' stable, Fortune, who he'd worked alongside at Lockdown, and the duo would wrestle their first match back together on the May 5 edition of Impact!, where they defeated Bully Ray and Gunner.
 They teamed up again on the May 26th edition of Impact Wrestling, defeating Tommy Dreamer (who turned heel the previous week) and Bully Ray in a Street Fight.

 Following A.J.'s victory over him at July 10's Destination X pay-per-view, Daniels would spend weeks asking Styles for a rematch.
 Styles finally granted Daniels his request on the September 1 edition of Impact Wrestling, where Daniels managed to pick up the win.
 After the match, Daniels refused to shake hands with Styles.
 On the September 22 edition of Impact Wrestling, Daniels refused to return the favor and give Styles a rematch while making arrogant remarks about being better than him similarly to the past two weeks, which eventually led to a brawl between the two.
 When the two were finally separated from each other by fellow Fortune member Kazarian, Daniels kicked Styles in the groin, completing his latest heel turn and ending the duo's latest alliance.